Funding opportunity

 The lead agency will inform the non-lead agency after they have completed their assessment process.

 If the application was successful, then the non-lead agency will contact their principal investigator with instructions for uploading their application to their own grants system to administer the funding.
-This is an administrative process and the applications will not undergo further peer review.
+This is an administrative process and the applications will not undergo further assessment.

 If you are the non-lead principal investigator, please wait for your national funding agency to contact you.
 Do not contact them first, as the two agencies need to communicate before your application can progress.